igoricda/CG_FillPoly/README.md

 ## Instructions
 To execute this code, it is needed to install TKinter:

-&nbsp In Debian distros:
+&nbsp; In Debian distros:

-&nbsp &nbsp  $ sudo apt install tkinter
+&nbsp; &nbsp;  $ sudo apt install tkinter

-&nbsp  In Windows, it comes with Python
+&nbsp;  In Windows, it comes with Python

 Then, on CLI:

-&nbsp &nbsp  $ python3 fillpoly.py
+&nbsp; &nbsp;  $ python3 fillpoly.py